 You may have spotted my DIY icicle ornaments last week in my holiday home tour, and as promised, here is how I made them!
 There aren’t many steps to this tutorial, but you will practice your patience while waiting for the crystals to form.

 These icicles were inspired by the version I spotted at Pottery Barn, but I knew spending $5 per ornament was out of my budget.
 I remembered my mom making Borax snowflakes when I was a kid, and thought I’d give the old trick a shot myself.

-Christmas ornaments are expensive, but I’m happy to say I made 18 icicles from a $4 box of Borax and I still have a quarter of the box left.
+Christmas ornaments are expensive when you buy them at the store, but I’m happy to say I made 18 icicles from a $4 box of Borax and I still have a quarter of the box left.
+Seriously.

-When I first started I was leery, but sure enough, after a few hours you could see the crystals forming on the pipe cleaners!
+When I first started I was leery they would turn out, but sure enough, after a few hours, you could see the crystals forming on the pipe cleaners!

 Here’s how I made them.

 - Borax, $4 at Target

 - Large pot and glass jar

 Fill your pot with water and bring to a boil.
 Once it comes to a boil, slowly stir in the Borax.
 For every 3 cups of water stir in 9 tbsp of Borax.
 Stir well until the Borax has completely dissolved, about a few minutes.
 Once it’s crystal clear you’re good to go.

 While you’re waiting for the water to boil, you can start prep work.